MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

    - **Feedback** – Use to collect any type of feedback from a group.

    - **New Attendance** – Use to collect attendance from group members.
-This template enables custom configurations to customise attendance requirements of customers.
+This template enables custom configurations to customize attendance requirements of customers.

    - **New Survey** – Use to request specific answers from group members.
 Create a Survey Action with pre-filled questions.
 You can send this Action via the app at regular intervals.